KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Scenarios (including scenario wording, answer, pathways, and research questions to be addressed for each scenario)
 * Post-study questions
 * Set up select pre/post test questions in survey software (if necessary)
+* Call in number for team to debrief after each session (if team is not collocated)

 Usability Study Process and Materials Checklist
 * Create recruiting materials:
 * User profile/personas based on user research
 * Recruitment criteria from user profile/personas

+Usability Study Process and Materials Checklist
 * Schedule and participant background
 * Recruiting screener
 * Recruit participants (allow at least 2-3 weeks for this process)